Skip to main content

 The role of CA-125 testing is limited as a screening tool because it produces false positives in many benign conditions like endometriosis and pelvic inflammation.
 It is more useful for monitoring known ovarian cancer or in high-risk BRCA carriers as part of a layered surveillance plan.

 Fishtown Medicine approaches hormone replacement therapy and screening as a partnership.
 We weigh symptoms, fracture risk, cardiovascular risk, and personal preference.
-Modern data, especially from the WHI reanalysis and KEEPS trial, supports HRT for many women in early menopause.
+Modern data, particularly from the WHI reanalysis and KEEPS trial, supports HRT for many women in early menopause.
 We coordinate screening intensity with HRT decisions.

 Fishtown Medicine personalizes screening timelines so heavily because the cost of one-size-fits-all screening is high.
 A high-risk woman screened on average-risk timelines can miss a curable cancer.
 An average-risk woman screened on high-risk timelines collects extra biopsies and stress.
 The right answer is the right timeline for your biology.